-This should be read in conjunction with the staff code of conduct and Keeping Children Safe in Education (Part 4).
+This should be read in conjunction with the staff code of conduct and Keeping children Safe in Education (Part 4).
 A low-level concern is not insignificant.
 This process should be used in events where a concern about professional conduct does not meet the threshold set out at the beginning of this section.

-- Reports should be made in accordance with the settings own processes.
-This applies if a Trust Central Team member is working at a Trust school or a Trust member of staff is working on a different school site to their normal base.
-Newman Catholic Trust and its schools create an environment where staff are encouraged and feel confident to self-refer where they have found themselves in a situation. - The DSL will address unprofessional behaviour and support the individual to correct it at an early stage providing a responsive, sensitive, and proportionate handling of such concerns when they are raised. - Review and correct any deficits in the setting's safeguarding system.
+- Reports should be made in accordance with the settings own processes if a Trust Central Team member is working at a Trust school.
+Newman Catholic Trust creates an environment where staff are encouraged and feel confident to self-refer where they have found themselves in a situation. - The DSL will address unprofessional behaviour and support the individual to correct it at an early stage providing a responsive, sensitive, and proportionate handling of such concerns when they are raised. - Review and correct any deficits in the setting's safeguarding system.

-2.9 Mental health and wellbeing.
+4. 2.9 Mental health and wellbeing.
 (A flow diagram is available in Appendix B to illustrate this section)